When marriage becomes unbearable: Restraining order and preliminary injunction for alimony prior to divorce in the Czech Republic

 While leaving, the person has right to take objects of personal or professional use and may file a protest against the restraining order.
 A protest will then be forwarded to Regional Police HQ for review of the grounds of restraining order.

-Preliminary injunctive restraining order against domestic abuse issued by a Czech court
+Preliminary injunctive restraining order against domestic abuse or stalking issued by a Czech court

-Such restraining order may be issued not only in order to keep an abusive partner out of common dwelling, but also against a stalker.
-A person filing for restraining order must specify nature of physical or psychological abuse that they suffer from the person against whom they seek the restraining order.
+A person filing for restraining order must specify and evidence the nature of physical or psychological abuse that they suffer from the person against whom they seek the restraining order.

-Filing preliminary injunction for alimony in the Czech Republic
+Filing preliminary injunction for spousal support in the Czech Republic

 Expat marriages often include disparity in income between partners.
 Often whole family moves to a foreign country to follow job opportunity of a spouse, while the other spouse is left with meagre chances of meaningful employment.
 Or they may outright decide on traditional model of one working spouse and the other taking care of home and family.